 I will be a visual arts resident at Pioneer Works in Redhook, Brooklyn for the next five months.
 Pioneer Works is a cultural center that opened in 2012.
-It houses science studios, a technology lab, a virtual environment lab for VR and AR production, a recording studio, a darkroom, residency studios, galleries, gardens, a ceramics studio, a press, and a bookshop.
+It houses science studios, a technology lab, a virtual environment lab for VR and AR production, a recording studio, darkroom, residency studios, galleries, gardens, a ceramics studio, and a bookshop.
 Pioneer Works’ central hall is home to a rotating schedule of exhibitions, science talks, music performances, workshops, and innovative free public programming.
 For more information go here

 I will be spending three months at the McCahon House residency in Titirangi, New Zealand (Jan - April, 2019).
 The McCahon House residency programe was set up in 2006 in honour of New Zealand Artist Colin McCahon.
 Artists awarded the residency live and work in a purpose built French Bay house.

 Simon and I have been in Christchurch, New Zealand installing Genetekker Archaic, a two-part commission by the Christchurch Art Gallery Te Puna o Waiwhetū.
 For more information on the project, visit their website here